openebs/openebs/README.md

 helm install --namespace openebs --name openebs stable/openebs
 ```

-You could also follow our [QuickStart Guide](https://docs.openebs.io/docs/overview.html).
+You can also follow our [QuickStart Guide](https://docs.openebs.io/docs/overview.html).

 OpenEBS can be deployed on any Kubernetes cluster - either in the cloud, on-premise or developer laptop (minikube).
 Note that there are no changes to the underlying kernel that are required as OpenEBS operates in userspace.
 Please follow our [OpenEBS Setup](https://docs.openebs.io/docs/overview.html) documentation.
 Also, we have a Vagrant environment available that includes a sample Kubernetes deployment and synthetic load that you can use to simulate the performance of OpenEBS.
 You may also find interesting the related project called Litmus (https://litmuschaos.io) which helps with chaos engineering for stateful workloads on Kubernetes.